filetrust/glasswall-engineering-site/docs/careers/delivery-manager-soc2.md

 **How to Apply**

-Please read our blog post on the job, complete the challenges, then apply at [http://careers.glasswallsolutions.com/](http://careers.glasswallsolutions.com/)
+Please read our blog post on the job, complete the challenges, submit your application and challenges to: [http://careers.glasswallsolutions.com/](http://careers.glasswallsolutions.com/)
+Then proceed to the Job Post on Upwork and apply for the contract there too.

 Blog Post: